History

 Exercise

-Beabull puppies do not require a great amount of exercise.
-Walk for an hour will be enough for them along with fetching games and other plays during the day.
-They can easily be comfortable in apartment living, but if you take them out for activity, they will be happier.
-Also, you can take them for a trip to a dog park for playing various games.
-These dogs can also be great companions for the long hikes You can also take them along with you for morning walks or jogging sessions.
-Although not too active, they need to burn off their calories, so minimum exercise is required.
+Beabull puppies do not require a substantial amount of exercise.
+An hour-long walk, along with fetching games and other playtime activities during the day, will suffice.
+They can adapt well to apartment living, but they will be happier if taken out for activities.
+Trips to dog parks for various games can also be enjoyable for them.
+These dogs can also make great companions for long hikes.
+Including them in your morning walks or jogging sessions is also a good idea.
+While not overly active, they still need to burn off calories, so some level of exercise is necessary.

 Grooming